asgersong/cbc-padding-oracle/readme.md

-# Task 1: CBC Padding Oracle
+# CBC Padding Oracle

-_Disclaimer_: If you have solved this challenge as part of DISSY, please pick another one as instructed in class.
+_Disclaimer_: This is a solution to a Systems Security Assignment from Aarhus University

-## Your Task
+## The Task

 You are given the source code of a simple website that distributed quotes.
 However, you only receive a quote if you can present a cookie containing a